swiri021/AA_calculator/README.txt

 <README>

-It is included UCSC data and NCIB data, Data copyright should be there.
+It is included UCSC data and NCBI data, Data copyright should be there.

 [USAGE]